dreymonde/Shallows/README.md

 Where `Key` and `Value` are associated types.

-**NOTE:** Please be aware that you should care about thread-safety of your implementation.
+**NOTE:** Please be aware that you are responsible for the thread-safety of your implementation.
 Very often `retrieve` and `set` will not be called from the main thread, so you should make sure that no race conditions will occur.

 To use it as `Storage<Key, Value>` instance, simply call `.asStorage()` on it: